 Natural disasters can happen anywhere, anytime.
 Be it from flooding, hurricanes, tornadoes, earthquakes, national emergencies, or manmade disasters; our city water systems or private wells can be compromised.
 Flooding often fouls municipal water systems.
 Earthquakes break pipes and infrastructure causing water contamination.
 Power outages from storms or summer heat leaves people without the electricity required to move water to their taps.

-Pipes and infrastructure carrying our water can be disrupted and contaminated with chemicals and microorganisms such as germs, bacteria, and viruses.
+Pipes and infrastructure carrying our water can be disrupted and contaminated with chemicals and microorganisms such as bacteria and viruses.
 On top of having a bad odor and taste, contaminated water can cause diseases such as dysentery, typhoid, hepatitis and more.
-All water of an uncertain source or quality should be treated before using it for drinking, food preparation, or hygiene.
+All water of an uncertain source or quality should be treated before using for drinking, food preparation, or hygiene.

 During and after natural disasters and emergencies, a person can only go a few days without clean, safe water.
 It is always wise to have an alternative source of safe drinking water - an emergency water purification system.
 Affordable, cost-effective, and easy to use, The Outback™ is the perfect emergency water source for you and your family.

 The Outback’s™ design has been proven effective by rescue, relief, and religious organizations in Latin America, Africa, the Middle East, and Asia.
-It is currently used by organizations such as The U.S. Government, the American Red Cross, Youth Mission, the Boy Scouts of America, Samaritan’s Purse, the LDS Church, NW HardRain Expeditions, a multitude of local fire departments, and is widely used by missionary and government organizations throughout the world.
+It is currently used by organizations such as The U.S. Government, the American Red Cross, Youth Mission, the Boy Scouts of America, Samaritan’s Purse, the Church of Jesus Christ of Latter-day Saints, NW HardRain Expeditions, a multitude of local fire departments, and is widely used by missionary and government organizations throughout the world.

 FEMA, the American Red Cross, and other agencies recommend an emergency water supply of at least 1 gallon of potable water per person per day.
 Most purification systems produce only enough water for an individual, while The Outback will easily purify water for an entire family for the duration of an emergency.